 Shailah Maynard is a Cincinnati native, who is the owner/operator of concept brand Working Girls.
 She has 9 + years experience working in fashion + retail buying/management in Boston and New York.
 After relocating to Cincinnati in 2015, Shailah started Working Girls and noticed a shortage of resources for regionally-made products.
 She’s excited to be a part of bringing sewn production back to the region, and hopes Sew Valley will help decrease the very large hurdle small brands face in finding help they need with product development.

-Sew Valley is supported by The Carol Ann and Ralph V. Haile, Jr./U.S. Bank Foundation.
+Sew Valley is supported by The Carol Ann and Ralph V. Haile, Jr./U.S. Bank Foundation and Main Street Ventures.